-Any lawful structure or any lawful use of land or structure, existing at the effective date of this bylaw or any amendment thereto, subject to the limitations established in Massachusetts General Laws, Chapter 40A, Section 6, as amended, or any construction or operation for which a building permit has been issued prior to the effective date of this bylaw or any amendment thereto may be continued, although not in conformity with the provision thereof, unless or until abandoned or not used for a period of two years or more.
-No nonconforming use shall, if changed to a conforming use, revert to a nonconforming use.
+Any lawful structure or any lawful use of land or structure, existing in whole or in substantial part as of the effective date of this bylaw or any amendment thereto, subject to the limitations established in Massachusetts General Laws, Chapter 40A, Section 6, as amended, or any construction or operation for which a building or other permit has been issued prior to the effective date of this bylaw or any amendment thereto may be continued, although not in conformity with the provisions thereof, unless or until abandoned or not used for a period of four years or more, except that this time limit may be waived by the Zoning Board of Appeals by means of a special permit and/or finding.
+Modifications to structures or uses of land or structures lawfully existing as of the effective date of this by law, April 11, 2022, shall be governed by the following subsections with the further provisions that no nonconforming use, once abandoned or not used for a period of four years or more, shall be allowed to be restored as a nonconforming use and no nonconforming use shall, if changed to a conforming use, revert to a nonconforming use.

-810.2 ALTERATION OF SINGLE AND TWO FAMILY NONCONFORMING STRUCTURES
+810.2 ALTERATION OF NONCONFORMING STRUCTURES

-The Building Commissioner may permit the repair, alteration, reconstruction, extension or structural change of a lawful, dimensionally nonconforming single or two-family dwelling, or a portion thereof, or accessory structures thereto, provided the proposed repair, alteration, reconstruction, extension or structural change meets the following conditions:
+The Building Commissioner may permit the repair, alteration, reconstruction, extension or structural change of a lawful, dimensionally nonconforming structure, or a portion thereof, or accessory structures thereto, provided the proposed repair, alteration, reconstruction, extension or structural change meets the following conditions: